PGCE - Secondary - Mathematics

 Every course has day-to-day costs for essential books, stationery, printing and photocopying.

-Travel costs for placements vary depending on the location of schools and your mode of transport and sometimes, these may be reclaimed depending on your individual circumstances.
+Travel costs for placements vary depending on the location of schools and your mode of transport, sometimes these may be reclaimed depending on your individual circumstances.

 We organise occasional visits to increase subject knowledge.
 Travel costs are at your own expense but we do encourage car sharing.
 In addition there is sometimes a fee but this is not normally more than £20 in total.